sd65/MiniVim/README.md

 `F2` | Set paste toggle | With paste on you can paste more easily `F3` | Show line numbers toggle | Show or hide line numbers `F4` | Panic Button!
 Toggle garbage screen | Remember as "I need to alt-**F4**!"
+`F6` | Toggle color column at 80th char | A visual helper to write clean code

 ### Mappings in Explorer